Modern Vintage Bathroom Inspiration

 I love the vintage exposed brick wall in this otherwise modern style bathroom.
 The white vanity has butcher block style countertops and cabinets with dark polished brass hardware.
 The natural tones of the brick are echoed in the wooden countertops, wooden mirror frame, and vintage brass light fixtures.

 This bathroom from Hammer & Hand is probably my favorite and where I draw the most inspiration from.
 The bold floors, dark grouted subway tile, and that gorgeous dresser really stand out to me.
-Pair that with mixed metals and rounded rectangular mirrors for a perfect finished look.

 This bold and colorful vintage modern bathroom has one wall covered completely with white subway tiles.
 Two gold-framed mirrors hang over a double vanity, with hunter green painted cabinets and a white marble countertop.
 The bathroom floor is tiled with navy blue hexagonal tiles.